No Documentation to Support Claimed Summer or Interim Session FTE

-Answer: The auditor should report a finding on Attachment 4 of the Independent Accountant's Report if the district cannot provide documentation to support the summer FTE reported.
+Answer: The auditor should report a finding on Attachment 4 of the Independent Accountant's Report if the district cannot provide documentation to support the summer or interim session FTE reported.
 The attestation report should identify the reason for the finding as being a lack of documentation to support the reported FTE count.

 Answer: A case by case evaluation of the situation will be made.
-Depending on the circumstances, the DPI may disallow the FTE.
+Depending on the circumstances, DPI may disallow the FTE.
 The district may also be required to have a membership audit next year.

 Answer: No audit procedures are required at the district claiming the FTE except to compare the claimed FTE to the amount reported by the district providing the service.
-The Membership Report attestation should identify that the claimed FTE was provided by another district (identify the district) and that examination procedures were limited to comparing the claimed FTE to the amount reported by the district providing the service.
+The Membership Report attestation should identify that the claimed FTE was provided by another district (identify the district) and that the procedures were limited to comparing the claimed FTE to the amount reported by the district providing the service.

 There is no restriction to actual costs for materials for courses or activities administered through a district's Community Service/Fund 80 program.
 Such Fund 80 programs are not eligible for general state aid.